andrewning/sortphotos/README.md

 # SortPhotos

-# EXISTING USERS READ THIS BEFORE UPDATING
+# ChangeLog (of major changes)

+### 11/28/2014

+Another complete rewrite.
+The script retains the powerful metadata reading capabilities of ExifTool but now uses its own file processing as it did before for more flexibility.
+Specifying what tags to look for required some guesswork, so this version automates this by looking through tags for the oldest date.
+Restrictions can be set on what groups/tags to search across.
+Some flags have changed.
+See rest of README.

+Main Changes

+- better automatic tag searching.
+Now automatically finds tags with date information and looks for the oldest.
+Lots of options for what groups/tags to restrict search to
+- duplicates can now be automatically removed (only if name is exactly the same and a file hash is exactly the same).
+- ``--day-begins`` feature is added back in
+- much more information is reported during processing

+### 11/15/2014

-The version of sortphotos.py starting from Nov 15, 2014 is a complete overhaul of the past script.
-It now makes use of the excellent ExifTool by Phil Harvey, which amongst other things gives us the ability to read EXIF data for a [wide range of file types](http://www.sno.phy.queensu.ca/~phil/exiftool/#supported).
+The version is a complete overhaul of the past script.
+It now makes use of the excellent ExifTool by Phil Harvey, which amongst other things gives us the ability to read EXIF or other metadata for a [wide range of file types](http://www.sno.phy.queensu.ca/~phil/exiftool/#supported).
 Before we were limited primarily to jpg and a few other image types, but now most video formats are included as well as a wide range of RAW file types.
 ExifTool also provides a lot of the file moving functionality that was previously contained in this tool so sortphotos.py is much simpler and has a few new capabilities.
 There are a few features that were in sortphotos.py that have been left out  in this new version.
 Because we are taking advantage of implementation features in ExifTool to handle the file management, we gained some capabilities but also lost some.
 Missing features are detailed below and may be re-added in the future.
 The usage of the script, while very similar to how it was before, is not perfectly backwards compatible.
 If one of the critical features for you is missing then you shouldn't update at this time.
 If you are using sortphotos.py in other automated scripts then you should update those to conform to the new usage.

 Main changes